-- Resource planning system acquired by Microsoft. - Shift from APIs to heavy GUI development. - Led to take-up of exploratory testing. - Found MANY bugs missed by API tests. - Many new scenarios and interactions not considered before. - Testers learned that they knew very little about their own app. - Now: exploratory testing before new features merged.
+- Resource planning system.

+- Shift from APIs to GUI development.

+- Led to take-up of exploratory testing.

+- Found MANY bugs missed by API tests.

+- Many new scenarios and interactions not considered before.

+- Testers learned that they knew very little about their own app.

-- Actions that exposed DynamicAX issues: - Modify OS settings (brightness/contrast/resolution) and verify the elements display properly. - Access remotely and look for flickering or bad rendering. - Run with multiple monitors. - Combine with Supporting Actor Tour: - Open pop-up, but look for GUI issues around pop-up. - Appearance faults often have major impact on user perception of the program.
+- Now: exploratory testing before new features merged.

+- Actions that exposed DynamicAX issues:

+- Modify brightness/contrast/resolution and verify the elements display properly.

+- Look for flickering or bad rendering.

+- Run with multiple monitors.

+- Combine with Supporting Actor Tour:

+- Open pop-up, but look for GUI issues around pop-up.

+- Appearance faults often impact user perception.